uscxav/SGD213_Task-2-Wiki-Template/Home.md

 Delete out all of the useless stuff in your Wiki whenever you like (eg. the Old Structure stuff below).
 Don't delete important stuff though!

 ## Introduction
-This wiki discusses the client requirements for the <PROJECT_NAME> project.
+This wiki discusses the client requirements for the <Stealth Game (untitled for now)> project.
-This project is being completed by <TEAM_NAME> for <CLIENT_NAME>.
+This project is being completed by <The wicked Crew> for <Ian>.
-The handover date for the project is the XXth of YY.
-Add something
+The handover date for the project is the 1st of June 2025.

 ## Table of Contents